eliross84/kafka-java-app/README.md

 **Venkat Prudhvi Dommaraju** -
 My [GithubProfile](https://github.com/prudhvi15)
 My [Linkedin profile](https://www.linkedin.com/in/venkat-prudhvi-dommaraju-188720186/)
 - I have created a custom producer named PrudhviProducer.java in which I used a simple logic to return length of the string.
-Here string is the text entered by the user in producer.
-This returns the string length in the consumer.